awsdocs/aws-robomaker-developer-guide/doc_source/simulation-job-playback-rosbags.md

 ROS bags specified in data sources are copied to the `/opt/robomaker/datasources/` directory in the simulation environment\.

+By default, AWS RoboMaker does not record ROS messages\.
+No ROS bags will be generated\.

 **Topics**
 + [Example Launch File Configurations](#simulation-job-playback-rosbags-example)
 + [Avoiding a Failed Simulation Job when Play Back Ends](#simulation-job-playback-rosbags-failed)